Q: How does AirCare membership work?

 Q: How soon will my membership become active?

 A: Your membership is active three business days after your application and payment are received.

 Q: Where am I covered?

-A: As an AirCare member, you are covered by Airlift Northwest- with six bases strategically located throughout Washington and Southeast Alaska – and by our reciprocal partners: Care Flight – Reno, Nevada; Life Flight Network – Oregon, Idaho, eastern Washington; Air St. Luke's – Boise, Idaho.
+A: As an AirCare member, you are covered by Airlift Northwest- with seven bases strategically located throughout Washington and Southeast Alaska – and by our reciprocal partners: Care Flight – Reno, Nevada; Life Flight Network – Oregon, Idaho, eastern Washington; Air St. Luke's – Boise, Idaho.

 Q: Can I sign up for automatic renewal?

 A: At this time we do not have automatic renewals available.
 We will mail a renewal notice to your mailing address about six weeks prior to your membership expiring.

 A: Yes, every household member will receive a membership card.
 Membership cards usually take 2-3 weeks to arrive.
 Members also receive an AirCare sticker.